 Palazzo Arnone: Harmonious Symmetry and Baroque Additions

-Palazzo Arnone in Cosenza, one of the most important examples of Renaissance architecture in southern Italy, impresses with its majestic form, which harmoniously combines elements of that era with later Baroque influences.
-The building was constructed at the beginning of the 16th century on the initiative of brothers Bartolo and Ascanio Arnone, originally serving as a noble residence.
-Situated in the very heart of Cosenza, Palazzo Arnone became the home of the Galleria Nazionale di Cosenza, attracting art lovers from around the world.
+Palazzo Arnone in Cosenza, one of the most important examples of Renaissance architecture in southern Italy, combines a calm, symmetrical composition with later transformations visible in the details and interior layout.
+The building was constructed at the beginning of the 16th century as a noble residence of the Arnone family.
+Today it is the seat of the Galleria Nazionale di Cosenza and remains one of the most important addresses for those interested in art in Calabria.

 | Historical Phase | Building Purpose | Administrator / Owner |